leonism/dataiku-FIFA/README.md

 ![scateter-plot-b.png](/images/scateter-plot-b.png)

 # Variables Significant Level
-And for sure those who sits at the 'Grading A' level would stand above the average threshold (though, that's not always the case with other variables).
+And for sure those who sits at the 'Grading A' level would stand above the average threshold (though, that's not always the case with other variables).<br /><br />
 ![grading-a-variables.jpg](/images/grading-a-variables.jpg)